u413-284-si/FdF/README.md

 ![france](img/fract.png)

 ## Contact & contribute

-To contact me and for feedback in order to fix bugs/improve the project you may write me a message to **sqiu@student.42vienna.com**.
+To contact me and for feedback in order to fix bugs/improve the project you may write me a message to Discord u413q#6851.
+Or simply create a merge request ;)